-The STAMPS (Science, Technology, and Math Preparation Scholarships) program is an NSF-funded scholarship program to increase the number of graduates in majors from the following UNCG departments: Biology, Chemistry and Biochemistry, Computer Science, Geography, and Mathematics and Statistics.
+The STAMPS (Science, Technology, and Math Preparation Scholarships) program is an NSF-funded scholarship program to support UNCG students in the STEM disciplines (Biology, Chemistry and Biochemistry, Computer Science, Geography, Mathematics/Statistics, and Physics/Astronomy).
 Scholarships are competitive, but can potentially provide a substantial portion of your education expenses.
 For more information, including instructions on how and when to apply, see the STAMPS web page.

 UPE, the International Honor Society for the Computing and Information Disciplines, has a scholarship that is open to active members of UPE, and provide from $750 to $1,500.
 Any active members of UNCG's UPE chapter are welcome to apply.
 Applications must include a brief essay, transcripts, and a letter of recommendation.
 2011 scholarship applications are due June 15, 2011, and more information can be found at the UPE Scholarship web site.